radmancer/hologram/README.txt

 This is a hologram pyramid model.
 Print the STL file with a 3D printer, but pay careful attention to the dimensions when you do so.
 The pyramid is already in the correct proportions, all you need to do is scale the model to meet the following dimensions:
-height: 3.5cm
+height: 2.45cm
 base1: 1cm
 base2: 6cm

-I recommend a dense, high quality print to minimize the ridged appearance that 3D prints usually have.
-I also recommend sanding the pyramid to further smooth out those annoying ridges.
+Make a high quality print of the model and then sand it.
+I started with a 60 grit piece of sandpaper to grind down the ridges, then I used something less rough, like 180 to refine the surface.
+Finally, I used 2 small sheets of 800 grit sandpaper to give the surface a smooth finish.

-Once you are done sanding the model, use a vacuum former with clear plastic to make the desired pyramid.
-Cut the small 1 cm base out of the pyramid and place it on your phone, tablet, or any device capable of playing video.
+Once you are done sanding the model, use a vacuum former with clear, PETG 0.020 <unknown unit> (inches are assumed) thick plastic to make the desired pyramid.
-NOTE: make sure the larger base of the pyramid is on top!

--or-

-If you wish, you can just print the model and use it as a drawing template.
-You can place the pyramid on a sheet of clear plastic and trace around each face of the pyramid.
-After that, go ahead and cut out each face and tape them together with clear tape.
+You will need some double-sided clear mounting tape.
+Attach the tape to the small 1x1cm base of the pyramid, remove the adhesive backing from the other side of the tape and attach it to the center of your device's screen.

 Lastly,
 Find or make a hologram video and play it on your device.
 NOTE: to properly view the hologram, view it perpendicularly to your screen.

+For more information, please view the images included in the documentation folder of this project.
+Each image name corresponds to the order of each step in the process of making the pyramid.